-Your heirs will pay inheritance tax at the current rate of 40 per cent on the net value of any assets you own on your death, over £325,000 (the current upper limit for the nil rate band).
+Your heirs will pay inheritance tax at the current rate of 40 per cent on the net value of any assets you own on your death, over the available nil rate bands.
 Any assets you have given away in the previous seven years will also be liable for inheritance tax.

 When planning to minimise inheritance tax liabilities for your family there are a number of exemptions and reliefs from IHT, to be considered.
 These include: